 4 – “ECNALUBMA”

-Is “ECNALUBMA” about a day gone wrong at a Disney theme park?
+Is “ECNALUBMA” about a day gone wrong at a Disney theme Park?
 Or is it, as some fans have interpreted, a metaphorical account of the band’s period working under Disney itself?
-Only the song’s writer/performer John Linnell knows for sure, and he’s been characteristically reluctant to give any straight answers as to the song’s intended meaning.
-It’s a fascinating puzzle-box of a song, and one of my absolute favorites from TMBG’s most recent output.
+Unfortunately, only the song’s writer/performer John Linnell knows for sure, and he’s been characteristically reluctant to give any straight answers about the song’s intended meaning.
+Nevertheless, it’s a fascinating puzzle box of a song and one of my absolute favorites from TMBG’s most recent output.

 Like any musical group that has lasted more than a few decades, the individual members of They Might Be Giants have occasionally seen fit to take a short break from the band and pursue their own solo projects.

 One of these early side projects was entitled “House of Mayors,” written and performed by Linnell and released through Flansburgh’s Hello CD of the Month club in 1996.
-The entire 10-song EP operates under the unique concept of an alternate-universe version of Walt Disney World’s Hall of Presidents focused entirely on New York City mayors, instead of American presidents.
-The best and longest song on the record is the haunting and elaborate title track which describes in great detail the atmosphere and inner workings of the fictional hall.
-It’s chilling (not to mention catchy) stuff, and definitely one of the more obscure entries on this list.
+The entire 10-song EP operates under the unique concept of an alternate-universe version of Walt Disney World’s Hall of Presidents focused entirely on New York City mayors instead of American presidents.
+The best and longest song on the record is the haunting and elaborate title track, which describes the atmosphere and inner workings of the fictional hall in great detail.
+It’s chilling (not to mention catchy) stuff and definitely one of the more obscure entries on this list.

 WATCH “THE HALL OF PRESIDENTS” SHOW AT WALT DISNEY WORLD: